Spend this summer in the mountains of Colorado playing a positive role in a child's life!

 Getting Here and Getting Around

 Camp Granite Lake is located approximately 35 minutes from Boulder, and 50 minutes from Denver.
-Many staff drive or carpool to camp, others fly into Denver International Airport (we can provide transportation from the airport to camp!).
-Camp is in a remote setting, however, is in proximity to Boulder, Denver, and rest of the Front Range.
-Many staff carpools together on evenings and days off.
+Many staff drive or carpool to camp, others fly into Denver International Airport (we provide transportation from the airport to camp!).
+We factor the cost of travel to camp into your summer salary.

 How to Apply